nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

     - The program will load the recipe with the tampered content
 - **Tamper the recipe file (unparseable recipe)**
     - The program will not load the recipe
-    - Recipes folder: with 3 sample recipes
-    - `AllRecipes.txt` with 3 sample recipe titles

-## Non-Functional Requirements

-1. Should work on any OS as long as it has Java 11 or above installed on their PC.
-2. Should be able to hold up to 1000 recipes without a slowdown of performance.
-3. Any user that is comfortable with typing of speeds >55 words per minute would be able to accomplish these tasks faster than if they used a mouse to navigate.
-4. Run the program for the first time, so that the program generates the `RecipeData` folder and `/exit` the program
-5. Copy the folder and file in 3. to `RecipeData`, overwriting existing files
-6. This gives you 3 sample recipes so you don't have to manually add recipes all the time
-7. Run the program, it should load and recognize the 3 recipes